A fire at a Coachella mosque was reported as a possible arson, authorities say

-Four or five people were praying inside the mosque when the fire started, Riverside County Supervisor John Benoit told CNN affiliate KMIR on Friday.
+Four or five people were praying inside the Islamic Society of the Coachella Valley when the fire started about noon, Riverside County Supervisor John Benoit told CNN affiliate KMIR.

-Nobody was hurt and the fire was quickly extinguished, though it caused smoke damage throughout the building, authorities said.
+Nobody was hurt and the fire was quickly put out, though it caused smoke damage throughout the building, CalFire said.

-The FBI is investigating along with local authorities, said Laura Eimiller from the agency’s Los Angeles division.
+The FBI is investigating along with local authorities, said Laura Eimiller from the FBI’s Los Angeles division.
+The Riverside County Sheriff’s Department said on its Facebook page that the crime was reported as a possible arson, but it did not list a possible cause.

 Benoit said an incendiary device may have caused the fire.